 The BBB of Eastern North Carolina originally became aware of the scam when a consumer contacted them about the company, assuming it was based in their area.
 Since then, BBB has received several Scam Tracker reports about the con.
 Among these is a report from a woman in Canada who lost $15,000 to the scammers.

 Timeshare sales scams are common, and con artists sometimes operate under the names of defunct, but legitimate, companies.
-In 2016, BBB Serving Canton Region & Greater West Virginia that used the name of Ohio-based Resort Owners Services LLC, which went out of business in 2012.
+In 2016, BBB Serving Canton Region & Greater West Virginia investigated a similar con that used the name of Ohio-based Resort Owners Services LLC, which went out of business in 2012.